 6. LOOK OUT FOR WORKERS’ COMPENSATION FRAUDS

-Instances of employees, employers, and service providers like hospitals and medical practitioners attempting to deceive insurers and exploit the system have been documented extensively.
+There have been numerous instances in the past where employees, employers, and service providers like hospitals and medical practitioners have tried to dupe their insurers and make a mockery of the system.